Rajesh-Lohani/MedSearchAI/README.md

         *   Returns the generated `answer`.

 3.  **Genkit Setup (`src/ai/ai-instance.ts`, `src/app/api/genkit/[...slug]/route.ts`):**
     *   `ai-instance.ts`: Initializes the core `ai` object using `genkit` and the `@genkit-ai/googleai` plugin, configured with an API key from environment variables.
-It sets the default model.
+It sets the default model to `googleai/gemini-2.0-flash`.
     *   `route.ts`: Uses `@genkit-ai/next`'s `createApp()` to expose the defined Genkit flows (imported from `src/ai/flows/`) as API endpoints under `/api/genkit/...`.
 This allows the client-side code in `page.tsx` to call the server-side flows.

 4.  **UI Components & Styling:**